MichaelClerx/making-figures/2-2-shapes-colours-lines.md

 Now open the `Fill and Stroke` dialog.
 You might already see it on the right of your screen, perhaps after toggling the dialogs on/off with F12.
 If not, use the menu open `Objects > Fill and Stroke`.
+Or if you want to feel like a pro, use `Ctrl+Shift+F` to open this dialog.

 ![ink](./figures-2/fs-2.png)